-MIT Sloan Research Affiliate David Keith conducts research into alternative fuels as they relate to the automobile industry.
+MIT Sloan Assistant Professor David Keith conducts research into alternative fuels as they relate to the automobile industry.
 He has studied what factors influence vehicle purchase decisions, and created a management flight simulator that allows companies to consider different scenarios related to alternative fuels.

-David Keith is an alumnus of the MIT Engineering Systems Division PhD program and a Research Affiliate at MIT Sloan whose work focuses on alternative fuels in transportation.
+David Keith is an alumnus of the MIT Engineering Systems Division PhD program and an Assistant Professor at MIT Sloan whose work focuses on alternative fuels in transportation.
 He studies decision-making around hybrid vehicle purchases, and recently co-developed a management flight simulator that provides members of the automotive industry with an opportunity to think collectively and strategically about alternative fuel vehicles.

 There has been much discussion around developing alternatives to gasoline-powered cars, but little coalescence around a standard fuel source.
 “Hydrogen, biofuels, electricity, and even natural gas have been discussed,” says Keith, “but no one fuel has made its way to the forefront.
 Part of the challenge is understanding why we choose what we choose.”